mavens-group/mavens-group.github.io/vlab/src/content/records/pxrd.md

 worth remembering that a single mis-measured peak can skew a Williamson–Hall fit, which is why measuring several widely-spaced peaks matters more than measuring many clustered ones.

+## 7. Submission quality check

+- Attach the exported peak CSV and identify the reflections used in the Williamson–Hall fit.
+- State the W–H $R^2$, mean single-peak Scherrer size, and its spread.
+- State a phase-purity hypothesis before disclosure and justify it with peak evidence.
+- Distinguish crystallite size from particle or grain size.